Doctor of Physical Therapy: Time frame

 The typical time frame for completion of a Doctor of Physical Therapy is 3 to 4 years after earning a bachelor's degree.
 Depending on residency and fellowship training, if undertaken, the doctor may have completed several years of additional training.
-Obtaining a DPT could also be done by accelerated programs offered by some universities that can be applied to by freshman.
-These programs give students the opportunity receive a bachelor's degree and DPT in 6 to 7 years.
+Obtaining a DPT could also be done by accelerated programs offered by some universities that can be applied to by freshmen.
+These programs allow students to receive a bachelor's degree and DPT in 6 to 7 years.
 With these programs, there are various admission points over the course of their curriculum.
 Various programs allow students to apply directly out of high school and they will automatically matriculate into the professional phase of the program after completing the required undergraduate courses.

 Admission

 Admission to a Doctor of Physical Therapy program in the United States is highly competitive.
 According to the Aggregate Program Data Report from CAPTE from 2016 to 2017, the average grade point average for enrolling students was 3.6 out of 4 with a range of 3.20–3.88 for all programs.
 On average, there were 1,000 applicants per program with an average of 46 students enrolled.
 A bachelor's degree generally is required before beginning a Doctor of Physical Therapy program, but there is no requirement on the degree earned as long as all prerequisite course requirements are met.
 Obtaining a DPT could also be done by accelerated programs by some universities that can be applied by freshman.
 Through these programs students can receive a bachelor's degree and a DPT in 6 to 7 years.
 During the admission process into schools, one must fulfill the course prerequisites of the program.
 Students also must obtain physical therapy experience from clinics, with hours that might have to be verified by a physical therapist, depending on the school they are applying to.
 The Graduate Record Examination (GRE) is required for most programs, and must be taken and submitted to the school.